kolkhis/lac/src/certify.md

 Each unit's worksheet contains multiple discussion questions.
-Each discussion question has its own thread in the ProLUG Discord server, in the `#prolug-projects` channel.
+Each discussion question has its own thread in the ProLUG Discord server, in the `#course-discussion-posts` forum channel.

-To qualify for certification:
+To qualify for certification, you must:

-- You must post your answer to each discussion question in the correct thread.
+- Post your answer to each discussion question in the correct thread.
-- You must respond to another student's answer in the same thread.
+- Respond to another student's answer in the same thread.

 The goal of this is not to create busywork, but to spark discussions and see things from other points of view.